MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ### Monitoring online endpoints and deployments

 Azure Machine Learning endpoints integrate with [Azure Monitor](monitor-azure-machine-learning.md).
-Azure Monitor integration lets you view metrics in charts, configure alerts, query from log tables, and use Application Insights to analyze events from user containers.
+Azure Monitor integration lets you view metrics in charts, configure alerts, query log tables, and use Application Insights to analyze events from user containers.
 For more information, see [Monitor online endpoints](how-to-monitor-online-endpoints.md).

 ### Secret injection in online deployments (preview)